An attitude of gratitude

 - Subscribers to my MMM monthly newsletter (About, Subscribe) for your interest in taking care of yourself and your family.

-- The articles, checklists and personal website available from Everplans where consumers can compile their information so it is accessible by family wherever they may live (also a complementary service to my planning clients).
+- The articles, checklists and personal website available from Everplans.
+Here consumers can compile their information so it is accessible by family wherever they may live.
+This is also a complementary service to my planning clients.

 - My planning/advisory clients at Focus Point Planning who have welcomed me into their lives and the lives of their families.

-Our brains tend to focus on and remember the negatives in life.
+Finally, our brains tend to focus on and remember the negatives in life.
 This month, let us intentionally remember the positives, which far outnumber the negatives, and be grateful.
 Therefore, let’s have an attitude of gratitude.
 Thank you!